Serious Lawyers for Serious Injuries

 The Texas Department of Public Safety reported there were 3,896 motor vehicle traffic deaths in the year 2020 alone.
 This means that one person in Texas was killed every 2 hours and 15 minutes in 2020.
 It is the tragic case that most of these life-taking incidents are entirely preventable.

 Let’s look at some of the factors that can lead to a wrong-way crash, so that you can be more prepared to protect yourself and the ones you love.
-If you have been injured in a car accident, or have lost a loved one to wrongful death, a Midland, TX car accident lawyer or wrongful death attorney can help protect your rights.
+If you have been injured in a car accident or have lost a loved one, a car accident wrongful death attorney can help protect your rights.

 What Is a Wrong-Way Crash?